simranvac/project2/README.md

 This project was created from local system

-this is created by simran verma
+this is created by simran verma..